Common Benign Skin Tumours

 Melanocytic naevi (Moles)

 Melanocytic naevi, more commonly known as moles, are benign (non-cancerous) skin growths caused by abnormal collection of pigment producing cells in the skin.
-Most moles are dark and pigmented but some moles may be lightly pigmented or may even be flesh coloured.
 Moles initially appear flat but may become raised and dome-shaped later in life.
-They generally do not require removal except for cosmetic reasons.
-Consult a dermatologist if your mole develops irregular borders, starts bleeding or suddenly increases in size as these may represent early cancerous changes.

 Skin tags are skin-coloured growths which commonly occur on the neck, underarms, groins and eyelids.
 Multiple skin tags may appear around the same area.
 They are harmless, and can easily be removed by the dermatologist using minor surgery.